SwinTextSpotter v2: Towards Better Synergy for Scene Text Spotting: Experiments

 \subsection{Implementation Details}

 We follow the training strategy in ~\citep{li2017towards,liu2018fots,liao2019mask,liao2020mask}.
 First, the model is pretrained on the Curved SynthText ~\citep{liu2020abcnet}, ICDAR-MLT~\citep{nayef2017icdar2017}, and the corresponding dataset for 450k iterations.
 The initialized learning rate is $2.5 \times 10 ^ {-5}$, which reduces to $2.5 \times 10 ^ {-6}$ at $380k ^ {th}$ iteration and $2.5 \times 10 ^ {-7}$ at $420k ^ {th}$ iteration.
 Then we jointly train the pretrained model for 120k iterations on the Total-Text, ICDAR 2015, and ICDAR-MLT, which decays to a tenth at 90k.
 For Chinese, We follow the training strategies in ~\citep{liu2021abcnetv2}.
 We adopt the Chinese synthetic pretrained data~~\citep{liu2021abcnetv2}, ICDAR19 ArT, ICDAR19 LSVT and ReCTS to pretrain the model.
 Then we finetune the pretrained model on the ReCTS.
+The experimental conditions on Inverse-Text are similar to the previous method~\citep{ye2022dptext}.
+We initiate the process by training our model on the dataset detailed in Table~\ref{tab:inverse_e2e}.
+Subsequently, we conduct fine-tuning using the Total-Text dataset to evaluate the model on Inverse-Text.
+The metrics to evaluate Inverse-Text are presented in Section~\ref{metrics}.
 For Vintext, we follow the training strategies~\citep{m_Nguyen-etal-CVPR21,huang2022swintextspotter} to train the model.
+Following previous methods~\citep{carion2020end,zhu2020deformable,sun2021sparse}, we set the value of K in the BSS to 300.

 We extract 4 feature maps with 1/4, 1/8, 1/16, and 1/32 resolution of the input image for text detection and 1/4 resolution of the input image for text recognition.
 We train our model with an image batch size of 8.
-The following data augmentation strategies are used: (1) random scaling with the short size chosen from 640 to 896 (interval of 32) and the long size being less than 1600; (2) random rotation which rotates the images in an angel range of [$-90 ^ {\circ}$, $90 ^ {\circ}$]; and (3) random crop which is randoms crop the images with text.
+The following data augmentation strategies are used: (1) random scaling with the short size chosen from 640 to 896 (interval of 32) and the long size being less than 1600; (2) random rotation which rotates the images in an angle range of [$-90 ^ {\circ}$, $90 ^ {\circ}$]; and (3) random crop which is randoms crop the images with text.
 Other strategies such as random brightness, contrast, and saturation are also applied during training.